-After some consultation with my mom who is an high-school art teach and therefore used to dealing with confusing, illogical and whack-job concepts, we have come up with something a little more numerically-based to keep things simple:
+After some consultation with my mom who is an high-school art teach and therefore used to dealing with confusing, illogical and whack-job concepts like Daylight Savings Time, we have come up with something a little more numerically-based to keep things simple:

 Just remember, keep your Ss apart when you are banking with Daylight Savings.
 Thanks for your business and have a nice, albeit shorter, day.